FlowModelingControl/flowtorch/README.md

 ## Reference

-If *flowTorch* aids your work, you may support our work by referencing following software article:
+If *flowTorch* aids your work, you may support our work by referencing the following software article:
 ```
 @article{Weiner2021,
   doi = {10.21105/joss.03860},